SethFaerber/mentoring/weekly-learning.md

 - Maui sucks
   - on iOS, something is really buggy with show/hide logic and rendering.
   - sometimes setting different properties will fix it.
+- Azure runs our CI/CD pipelines.
+Integrated with Github.
+-

 ## Jan 6-10
 - Profiling in .NET MAUI